sawickiap/str_view/README.md

 String view can also be searched and checked using methods: `starts_with()` and `ends_with()` (also supports case-insensitive comparison), `find()`, `rfind()`, `find_first_of()`, `find_last_of()`, `find_first_not_of()`, `find_last_not_of()`.

 Last but not least, because strings in a C++ program often need to end up as null-terminated C strings to be passed to some external libraries, the class offers `c_str()` method similar to `std::string` that returns pointer to such null-terminated string.
 It may be either pointer to the original string if it's null terminated, or an internal copy.
-The copy is valid as long as `str_view` object is alive and it's not modified to point to a different string.
-It is automatically destroyed.
+The copy is valid as long as `str_view` object is alive and it's not modified to point to a different string or using any of its non-`const` methods.
+It is owned by the string view object and automatically destroyed.

 ```cpp
 str_view v = str_view("Ala ma kota");